matejnavara/travel-tech-think-blog/content/posts/2021-05-19_100DaysOfCode-pt4/index.md

 So as much as I would like to continue on Motivication stuff I have been pulled aside in prep for some work stuff.

-Prepping the local dev environment to
+Prepping the local dev environment to handle two 2FA github accounts.

+Quite a good guide can be found [HERE](https://www.freecodecamp.org/news/manage-multiple-github-accounts-the-ssh-way-2dadc30ccaca/).

+Mostly SSH config stuff.

+Then some minor app alert improvements.
+Changing the title of the Alert from "Alert" to "Example".

+Light day but at least the dual SSH config is sorted for easier seperation of work/personal.

 ---